ZeusLN/zeus-docs/docs/lsp/channel-differences.md

 These are channels that user can purchase by pressing the `Purchase inbound channel` button in the ZEUS app or through our [LSP web portal](https://lsps1.olympusln.com/).

-__Channel lifetime__: Minimum is selected by the user at time of purchase.
+__Channel lifetime__: Minimum is selected by the user at time of purchase, up to 6 months.
 We may choose to leave your channel open for a longer duration.

 __Routing fees__: Reduced.